ArjanDraisma/DeltaGene/README.md

 Support

-!!!I have no plans to maintain this code!!!
+!!!I have no plans to maintain this code after June 30, 2015!!!
 I may work on it as a hobby at some point, but other than that the program is provided as is.